 The perception and understanding of what Is meant by plant "quality" at dispatch and during shelf- or home life is very variable across the industry since the allocation of various scores is often subjective.
 The development of more objective quality criteria for eventual use by scientists and growers at dispatch and during shelf-life is needed to properly assess the effects of different growing practices, locations, experimental treatments etc on the quality of named varieties.
 Without these, it is impossible to maximise the outputs and knowledge generated from grower trials and more scientific experiments.
-The criteria developed here are a good first step towards unifying the perception of plant quality score allocated from using these criteria matches the experts' visual perception of quality.
+The criteria developed here are a good first step towards unifying the perception of plant quality across the UK poinsettia industry.
+However, further work is needed to ensure that the quality score allocated from using these criteria matches the experts' visual perception of quality.
 This issue can be seen by comparing the similar quality scores awarded to the CC and RDI plants on week 8 (Figure 19D) with the photos taken a day later (Figure 20).
 In Project Year 2, we will seek input from our grower partners to agree and ascribe weightings to the quality criteria to try to improve the accuracy of the allocated scores.